TheOtherAccount/ECAP/README.md

 docker run -it --rm --network=ecap_network dotnetclient
 ```

-Now when you go to the server and hit any printable key you should see it on all the clients running.
+Now when you go to the server and hit any printable key you should see it on all the running clients.